Paraguay–Taiwan relations

-Paraguay–Taiwan relations, also known as Sino–Paraguayan relations or Paraguayan–Taiwanese relations are foreign relations between the Republic of Paraguay and the Republic of China (Taiwan).
-Both governments established diplomatic relations on 8 July 1957.
+The Republic of Paraguay and the Republic of China (Taiwan) established diplomatic relations on 8 July 1957.

-Paraguay conforms to the One-China policy and is one of the 13 countries in the world (and the only one in South America) that recognized the ROC as the sole legitimate government of "China".
+Paraguay does not conform to the One China policy and is one of the 12 countries in the world (and the only one in South America) that recognized the ROC as the sole legitimate government of "China".
 Paraguay has had an embassy in Taipei since 1999.
-Taiwan has an Embassy in Asunción and a Consulate-General in Ciudad del Este.
+Taiwan has an embassy in Asunción and a Consulate-General in Ciudad del Este.